USPTO 2015–2025 USPTO PatentsView US Federal Government

 View data table

-United States Department of Energy patent grants by year, 2015–2025
+United States Department Of Energy patent grants by year, 2015–2025

 Year Patents Granted Share of Period